Skip to content

 Negative: ‘Stupid stuff’

 Earlier in his answer, Tortorella brought up two penalties in the game.
-Foerster was called for high-sticking, with the Flyers on the power play in the first period.
-The other was a high-sticking penalty by Bobby Brink, during a four-minute power play.
+Foerster was called for high-sticking with the Flyers on the power play in the first period.
+The other was a high-sticking penalty by Bobby Brink during a four-minute power play.

 Philly handed Colorado and its stars four power plays and they cashed in on one.
-Makar scored one of his two goals with the man advantage to make it 2-0 before Casey Mittlestadt made it 3-0 in the third period.
+Makar scored one of his two goals with the man advantage to make it 2-0 before Casey Mittelstadt made it 3-0 in the third period.

 “I think we shot ourselves in the foot a little bit,” Tippett said.
 “They’re a quick team and they transition fast.
 I think we gave them a little more than we should have and found ourselves behind.”